 The Bhutanese government is well aware of the environmental impact tourists have on Bhutan’s distinctive and practically untouched terrain and culture, despite the fact that the country is open to foreign visitors, The country has put in place a policy of “high value, low volume” to prevent an influx of tourists.
 The policy was renamed as “High value, little impact” in 2008.
-During the peak season, a daily fee of USD$ 250 per person per day all inclusive is implemented and USD $200 for the lean season.
+During the peak season, a daily fee of USD$ 250 per person per day all inclusive is implemented and USD $200 for the lean season all inclusive trip.

 Royal Bhutan Airlines – Druk Air used to be Bhutan’s only airline to fly into Bhutan, but since then, Tashi Air – A Private Airline has begun to operate in the country.

 1.Dzongs/ Fortress in Bhutan.

 1.1 Punakha Dzong

 The Punakha Dzong/Fortress was built by Zbabdrung Ngawang Namgyel in 1637.
 The Dzong is a complex structure with lovely Bhutanese carvings, paintings, and architecture.
 The Dzong is a fortified structure.
 The Dzong is located in the Punakha-Wangdue valley, at the confluence of the Pho chu (Male) and Mo chu (Female) rivers, making it a wonderful and stunning spot to view the dynamic sight of the Palace of Happiness.